LoginRadius/engineering-portal/content/guest-post/jwt-authentication-best-practices-and-when-to-use/index.md

 One of the most used authentication standards in web applications is the JSON Web Token standard.
 It is mostly used for authentication, authorization, and information exchange.

 JSON Web tokens are made of three parts separated by dots `.` -- and look like this typically: `xxxxx.yyyyy.zzzzz`.
-Then there are the Header, the Payload, and the Signature.
+These correspond to the Header, the Payload, and the Signature.
 You can learn more about [JWT tokens here](https://www.loginradius.com/blog/async/jwt/).

 And before using them and continuing to read this article, you might want to check the advantages compared to the session authentication method.
 You can learn more about [JWTs vs. Sessions here](https://www.loginradius.com/blog/async/guest-post/jwt-vs-sessions/).